 To Prepare Eggplant Parmesan

-- Cut eggplant into ⅓ inch (8.5 mm) thick rounds and soak in water for 10 minutes.
+- Cut eggplant into ⅓ inch (8.5 mm) thick rounds.

-- In a large frying pan, heat the oil on medium-high heat.
+- Transfer to a plate and continue with the next slice until you finish.
+For better presentation, wipe off panko from the eggplant skin with your finger, so it shows the beautiful purple color.
+In a large frying pan, heat the oil on medium-high heat.
 When the oil is hot, but not smoking, shallow fry the eggplants until golden brown.
-Once they are nicely brown and crisp, transfer them to paper towels to drain.
 If you are new to frying, read this post.

 - Put the mozzarella cheese on top and broil until the cheese is melted, about 2-3 minutes.